 After the germination process, you’ll be looking to remove all the male or less developed sprouts and focus on raising the healthy female marijuana plants.
 (More on that later.)

-To get more female plants, farmers take the germination stint twice.
+If you don’t have as many female plants as you’d like, you may want to begin another germination process as soon as possible.
 Our advice is also to germinate in the hot months for more effective results.

 A growing/grower mat can help germination too, but is an extra expense.